← Back to lessons

 Build the Tool

-You have a problem and an empty folder.
-Describe the tool to Claude Code.
+You have a problem and Claude Code is ready.
+Describe the tool.

 The prompt

-Be specific about what the tool does and how you want to use it.
+Be specific about what the tool does.
 Here is an example for the quick note tool:

-Build me a command-line note-taking tool in Node.js.
+Build me a command-line note-taking tool in the my-tool folder.
 It should:

-- Store notes in a notes.json file in the current directory
+- Store notes in a file so they persist between uses

 - Show a timestamp next to each note

-Notice the details: the language (Node.js), the commands, the storage format, the constraint (one file, no dependencies).
+Notice the details: what it does, how it stores data, the constraint (one file, no dependencies).
 The more specific you are about the outcome, the less guessing Claude Code has to do.

 Watch it build

-Once Claude Code finishes, test the tool yourself:
+Once Claude Code finishes, ask it to run the tool:

-If something does not work, tell Claude Code what went wrong:
+If something does not work, tell Claude Code what happened:

-When I run `node notes.js list` it shows an error: "Cannot read file notes.json".
-Fix it so it creates the file if it does not exist.
+When I asked you to list notes, it showed an error about a missing file.
+Fix it so the tool creates the storage file automatically if it does not exist.

-Claude Code will read the error, read the file, and make a targeted fix.
+Claude Code will read the error, read the code, and make a targeted fix.

 03